AlexanderWolff/PotreeConverter/README.md

 ```
   -h [ --help ]                         prints usage
--p [ --generate-page ] arg              Generates a ready to use web page with the given name.
+  -p [ --generate-page ] arg            Generates a ready to use web page with
+                                        the given name.
   -o [ --outdir ] arg                   output directory
   -s [ --spacing ] arg                  Distance between points at root level.
                                         Distance halves each level.
   -d [ --spacing-by-diagonal-fraction ] arg
-                                        Maximum number of points on the diagonal in the first level (sets spacing). spacing = diagonal / value
+                                        Maximum number of points on the
+                                        diagonal in the first level (sets
+                                        spacing). spacing = diagonal / value
--l [ --levels ] arg                     Number of levels that will be generated.
-0: only root, 1: root and its children, ...
+  -l [ --levels ] arg                   Number of levels that will be
+                                        generated.
+0: only root, 1: root and
+                                        its children, ...
--f [ --input-format ] arg               Input format. xyz: cartesian coordinates as floats, rgb: colors as numbers, i: intensity as number
+  -f [ --input-format ] arg             Input format. xyz: cartesian
+                                        coordinates as floats, rgb: colors as
+                                        numbers, i: intensity as number
   --color-range arg
   --intensity-range arg
---output-format arg                     Output format can be BINARY, LAS or LAZ.
+  --output-format arg                   Output format can be BINARY, LAS or
+                                        LAZ.
 Default is BINARY
--a [ --output-attributes ] arg          can be any combination of RGB, INTENSITY, CLASSIFICATION and NORMAL.
-Default is RGB.
+  -a [ --output-attributes ] arg        can be any combination of RGB,
+                                        INTENSITY and CLASSIFICATION.
+Default
+                                        is RGB.
---scale arg                             Scale of the X, Y, Z coordinate in LAS and LAZ files.
+  --scale arg                           Scale of the X, Y, Z coordinate in LAS
+                                        and LAZ files.
---aabb arg                              Bounding cube as "minX minY minZ maxX maxY maxZ".
-If not provided it is automatically computed
+  --aabb arg                            Bounding cube as "minX minY minZ maxX
+                                        maxY maxZ".
+If not provided it is
+                                        automatically computed
   --incremental                         Add new points to existing conversion
---overwrite                             Replace existing conversion at target directory
+  --overwrite                           Replace existing conversion at target
+                                        directory
+  --source-listing-only                 Create a sources.json but no octree.
+  --projection arg                      Specify projection in proj4 format.
+  -q [ --quality ] arg                  Specify FAST, DEFAULT or NICE to
+                                        trade-off between quality and
+                                        conversion speed.
+  --list-of-files arg                   A text file containing a list of files
+                                        to be converted.
   --source arg                          Source file.
-Can be LAS, LAZ, PTX or PLY
+Can be LAS, LAZ, PTX or
+                                        PLY
+  --title arg                           Page title
+  --description arg                     Description to be shown in the page.
+  --edl-enabled                         Enable Eye-Dome-Lighting.
+  --show-skybox
+  --material arg                        RGB, ELEVATION, INTENSITY,
+                                        INTENSITY_GRADIENT, RETURN_NUMBER,
+                                        SOURCE, LEVEL_OF_DETAIL
 ```

 Examples: